PelionIoT/ref-wem-webapp/README.md

    `/etc/apache2/sites-enabled/wem-le-ssl.conf` and restart apache.
    (Leave the line commented out in `/etc/apache2/sites-enabled/wem.conf`)

-   Change your site domain in the Django admin from `example.com` to your hostname.
+   Change your site domain in the Django admin: [https://example.com/admin/sites/site/2/change/](https://example.com/admin/sites/site/2/change/) from `example.com` to your hostname.
 Also set the scheme to HTTPS.
+Click "Save".

 #### Debugging server